Access4all/adg/pages/examples/forms/good-example/README.md

 [Example](_examples/generally-good-form)

-Navigate the example using `Tab` and notice how the screen reader announces all relevant information about the current form control.
+Navigate the example using tap or `Tab` and notice how the screen reader announces all relevant information about the current form control.

 ## Irritating screen reader behaviours